MS Center Art Show

 The prevalence of MS in the Pacific Northwest is one of the highest in the world, affecting more than 12,000 individuals in our state alone.
-Join us for this free art exhibition on July 1 and 2 to learn more about how this neurological disease has touched the lives of those in our community.
+Join us for this free art exhibition on June 23-24 to learn more about how this neurological disease has touched the lives of those in our community.

 We are very excited to partner again with Seattle Center to present your artwork to a large public audience.
 The Art Show is free and open to the public.
 Please invite your friends, family, neighbors and loved ones to see the artwork on display.

 The Swedish MS Center Art Show is one of many events the Swedish MS Center hosts to help individuals thrive beyond their disease.
 The show is not a fundraiser but merely an opportunity to raise awareness about MS.

 Artists of all abilities, including children, are encouraged to submit artwork for this annual event to raise community awareness about multiple sclerosis.

 More information and application (PDF), or contact the MS Center to have a hard copy mailed to you.

 You can submit your Art Show application three ways:

 - In-person drop off: MS Center at Swedish